nezaboodka/reactronic/README.md

   - `Renew.Manually` - manual renew (explicit only);
   - `Renew.NoCache` - renew on every call of the function.

-**SeparateFrom** set of flags defines if transaction is executed separately from reaction, parent, and children transactions (flags can be combined with bitwise operator):
+**SeparatedFrom** set of flags defines if transaction is executed separately from reaction, parent, and children transactions (flags can be combined with bitwise operator):

-  - `SeparateFrom.Reaction` - transaction is separated from its reaction (default);
+  - `SeparatedFrom.Reaction` - transaction is separated from its reaction (default);
-  - `SeparateFrom.Parent` - transaction is separated from parent (caller) transactions;
+  - `SeparatedFrom.Parent` - transaction is separated from parent (caller) transactions;
-  - `SeparateFrom.Children` - transaction is separated from children (callee) transactions;
+  - `SeparatedFrom.Children` - transaction is separated from children (callee) transactions;
-  - `SeparateFrom.All` - transaction is separated from reactions, parents, and children.
+  - `SeparatedFrom.All` - transaction is separated from reactions, parents, and children.

 **ReentrantCalls** option defines how to handle reentrant calls of the same transactional function: